tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 protects the oblivious DoH server from Layer 3 and Layer 4 DDoS attacks from the Internet.
-However, the oblivious DoH server still needs to be protected from Layer 7 DDoS attacks from the clients authorized to connect via the Oblivious relay (see Section 8.3 of ({{!ORELAY-FEEDBACK=I-D.draft-rdb-ohai-feedback-to-proxy}})).
+However, the oblivious DoH server still needs to be protected from Layer 7 DDoS attacks from the clients connecting via the Oblivious relay (see Section 8.3 of ({{!ORELAY-FEEDBACK=I-D.draft-rdb-ohai-feedback-to-proxy}})).

 # Conventions and Definitions